Stratus-Security/Sift/README.md

 Sift was made with performance and extensibility in mind, to name a few great improvements over existing solutions:
 - Self-contained Native AOT executables with no separate .NET runtime installation.
 - Connector flexibility: It's modular to allow scanning anything with a small adapter (currently supports local drives, local networks and subnets, AD, SharePoint, Slack and Atlassian (Jira and Confluence)).
-Suggestions for more are welcome!
+Suggestions for more are welcome, also see the [contribution docs](/CONTRIBUTING.md)!
 - Resumability: Every scan command can continue from durable checkpoints, so an interrupted scan only repeats a small amount of work.
+- Deeper inspection: The tool checks both the head and tail of the document instead of just a smaller head.
 - Performance: Local and SMB scans use a bounded high-throughput pipeline with compiled rules and reusable scan state.
 See [Benchmarks](#benchmarks) for the test method and measured results.
 - Explicit authentication: Use the current identity or supply credentials directly.
 Kerberos is preferred for domain accounts, with controlled NTLM fallback and a strict Kerberos mode.
 - Safety features: Dodges unsynced OneDrive files instead of filling up a server's drives by accessing them all... hypothetically.